 Good financial planning and accounting practices are key to running a successful business.
-But they tend to be time-consuming and consequently often aren’t given the focus that they deserve.
+You know that already.
+But you also know that these involve tasks that are time-consuming and repetitive, meaning they often aren’t given the focus that they deserve.

 What should you look for in an accounting tool?

-No two accounting tools are the same.
-However, there are plenty of features that many of them share and that you should look for when choosing a tool.
-The specific features you choose to prioritise will depend on where exactly your business is in its growth cycle and what you need from your tool.
+Spotting the difference between some accounting tools can be tricky, but it’s going to help you nail down which one is right for you.
+The specific features you choose to prioritise will depend on where exactly your business is in its growth cycle and what you need from the software.

 Here are some questions to ask when choosing an accounting tool.